dafny-lang/rfcs/0012-unicode-strings.md

 Although unusual, representing strings directly as sequences of abstract characters works very well for a verification-focused language like Dafny, since sequences are already a deep built-in concept in the language semantics.
+Note that sequences already do not guarantee constant time for a single `s[i]` expression, given the lazy evaluation of concatenation.

 This new type could alternatively be introduced with a different name, such as `unicode` as in Python 2, while keeping the alias of `string` for `seq<char>`.